Alfresco/alfresco-ng2-components/docs/stencils.md

     provides all stencil controllers stored within Activiti

 - `runtime.ng1.js`
-    provides a compatibility layer for controllers created with Angular 1 (this is to avoid runtime errors when loading Angular 1 code into `<activiti-form>` component)
+    provides a compatibility layer for controllers created with AngularJS (aka Angular 1x) (this is to avoid runtime errors when loading AngularJS code into `<activiti-form>` component)

 - `runtime.adf.js`
     provides API for stencil management and registration,